 Each Fall, the graduate students in linguistics elect a graduate student representative who serves through the first few weeks of the following Fall.
 The graduate representative is the official liaison between the graduate students and the faculty.
-S/he attends bi-weekly faculty meetings and provides input on issues relating to graduate students.
-S/he also serves as the graduate student representative on any Linguistics Department search committees constituted that year, and as the graduate student coordinator for (student) activities relating to graduate student recruitment.
+They attend bi-weekly faculty meetings and provide input on issues relating to graduate students.
+They also serve as the graduate student representative on any Linguistics Department search committees constituted that year, and as the graduate student coordinator for (student) activities relating to graduate student recruitment.